 This can be the case in manufacturing where the PDT of a technician can provide support in the shop floor (both to machines and to other workers) with no need of presence of the physical person and,, in principle, without the physical person being aware of the activity of her avatar.

-It is obvious that the higher the stage and the trickier the management of the PDT as well as the ethical issue faced.
+It is obvious that the higher the stage, the trickier the management of the PDT, as well as newly emerging ethical issues.

 2.5 Cognitive Digital Twin